ordercloud-api/ordercloud-javascript-sdk/docs/Orders.md

 <a name="ListPromotions"></a>
 # **ListPromotions**
-> ListOrderPromotion ListPromotions(buyerID, orderID, opts)
+> ListOrderPromotion ListPromotions(direction, orderID, opts)